Faro-Health/github-actions/README.md

 4. Pick a channel that the app will post to, then click Authorize.
 5. Store Incoming Webhook URL in the Github repository or project secrets.

+For more info go to [Slack API::Create an Incoming Webhook](https://api.slack.com/messaging/webhooks#create_a_webhook).

 ### Action inputs
 | Name              | Description                                          | Required |
 | ----------------- | ---------------------------------------------------- | -------- |